 - Hormone test At about 25-to-30 days of gestation, your veterinarian can perform a blood test to measure the dog’s hormone levels to see if she is producing the hormone relaxin.
 Relaxin is only produced during pregnancy, making the test relatively accurate.

 - X-ray X-rays are one of the most effective ways to determine if a bitch is pregnant.
 However, this is best done at 55 days or more, as the puppies’ skeletal systems don’t show up on an x-ray until then.
 An x-ray at this time allows you to get an accurate count of the number of puppies, which will prepare you to know when your dog is finished delivering.

 Diagnostic testing isn’t the only way to determine whether a dog is pregnant, although it is the most accurate.
 There are signs of dog pregnancy you can watch for, including:

 - Increase in appetite

 - Increase in nipple size

-As exciting as a potential pregnancy is, it is important to remember that there are other conditions that can cause changes in appetite, weight gain, and a swollen abdomen.
-To rule out a more serious condition, take your dog to the veterinarian for a prenatal checkup.
+In addition, some dogs may vomit and have a decrease in appetite for a few days in the first few weeks due to changes in hormones.
+“Some dogs will exhibit these sighs, but may actually be experiencing a false pregnancy,” says Dr. Klein.
+“There are also other conditions that can cause changes in appetite, weight gain, and a swollen abdomen.
+To rule out a more serious condition, take your dog to the veterinarian for a checkup.”